utkarshsundkar/newUI/README.md

   use_frameworks!
 ```

-Finally, in your terminal, execute `NO_FLIPPER=1 pod install` to install the necessary pods.
+3. Run `NO_FLIPPER=1 pod install` to install the necessary pods.

 <a name="setup"></a>
 ## 2. Setup

 ### iOS
-open your *xcworkspace* and then Add camera permission request to `Info.plist`
+Add camera permission request to `Info.plist`
 ```Xml
 <key>NSCameraUsageDescription</key>
 <string>Camera access is needed</string>